-Brendan offers regular mobile photography workshops throughout the year in association with Cork’s Glucksman Gallery and The Gallery of Photography in Dublin and in many countries around the world such as England, Iceland, Portugal, Cyprus, Malaysia, Bali, Hong Kong and Singapore.
+Brendan offers regular mobile photography workshops throughout the year in association with Cork’s Glucksman Gallery and The Gallery of Photography in Dublin and in many countries around the world such as England, Iceland, Portugal, Cyprus, Malaysia, Bali, Hong Kong, Korea, Thailand and Singapore.
 If you are interested in offering a workshop in your country, use the contact page to connect with Brendan.

 Next workshops are: